utsocial/docker-poc-node/README.md

-# Docker docker-node-hello
+# Docker docker-poc-node

+This repo is to make Probe of Concept of node+docker

 Based in the repo for this article: [  Lessons from Building a Node App in Docker](http://jdlm.info/articles/2016/03/06/lessons-building-node-app-docker.html).

-Contains step-by-step examples used in the article to get the [socket.io chat example](http://socket.io/get-started/chat) running in docker.

-Each step has a tag:

 ## License